Sup2point0/integrity/faq.md

 [^similar]: Yeah, I know I say this for everything 💀

 A lot of questions are simply the results of permuting different functions – throwing stuff together and seeing what works.
-Some are built from the ground up with an intended method or track in mind.[^trick] A rare few come to me in dreams.[^dreams] Others take hours of painstaking engineering.[^dreams]
+Some are built from the ground up with an intended method or track in mind.[^trick] Others take hours of painstaking engineering.[^alt-sol] A rare few come to me in dreams.[^dreams]

 [^trick]: It’s like, *“hmmm, what if we did one where you had to use this method...”*
 [^dreams]: I’m not even joking lmao
 [^alt-sol]: Only for someone to cheese it with a far simpler solution which I unknowingly created, naturally.

 ### Why are there so many questions?
 Oh my days, I actually love creating questions (especially integrals) too much.
-I came up with like 16 on a coach journey once.
+I came up with like 16 integrals on a coach journey once.
 They just keep on coming, y’know.
 You’d think I’m approaching a point where I’ve tried most of the common combinations of the functions in maths, but nope!

 It’s just fun, what can I say.